What makes Billesley Manor hotel the most romantic wedding venue in Stratford-upon-Avon?

 You can find more information about Billesley Manor and the wedding packages we have on offer here:

 As the most romantic wedding venue in Stratford-upon-Avon, we take great pride in what we do – and we’re incredibly proud of the weddings we host.
+If you’re looking to hire a wedding venue in Stratford-upon-Avon to tie the knot, Billesley Manor wedding venue awaits your arrival.
 Check out the video below for a look at what your romantic day could entail, or drop us a line to find out more.